MajorFemi/alx-low_level_programming/0x00-hello_world/README.md

 Script 5 is a C program tha prints exactly "Progeamming is like buildinig a multilingual puzzle, using the puts function.

+Script 6 is a program that prints a string using printf function